I think you’ll agree with me when I say:

-Even opening your smoker every half hour can release valuable heat and effect the cooking process.
+Even opening your smoker every half hour can release valuable heat and affect the cooking process.

 The goal is to know the accurate temperature where the food is.
-Too close and the cold hunk of meat will affect the reading, too far away and the temperature won’t be accurate.
+Placing the probe too close and the cold hunk of meat will affect the reading.
+Too far away and the temperature won’t be accurate.

-These are a few best practices to consider for placing your smoker temperature probe:
+These are a few best practices to consider for placing your meat and smoker temperature probe:

-- Keep the probe raised off the grill and close to the meat to ensure you’re getting the most accurate temperature.
+- Keep the ambient probe raised off the grill and close to the meat to ensure you get the most accurate temperature.

-- Most smokers run hotter in the middle and lower at the edges so make sure you’re not getting a false reading by placing the probe too far from the meat
+- Most smokers run hotter in the middle and lower at the edges, so ensure you’re not getting a false reading by placing the probe too far from the meat.

 - But also be careful that the internal temperature probe is not closer than a few inches from the meat to avoid false readings.

-If you’ve just splashed out hundreds of dollars on a new smoker you might be tempted to ignore our advice and use the build-in thermometer on the dome.
+If you’ve just splashed out hundreds of dollars on a new smoker you might be tempted to ignore our advice and use the built-in thermometer on the dome.